By Dr. Eli Lizorkin-Eyzenberg

-The contrast between Noah and Abraham is further illuminated by the etymology of the name “Israel,” derived from Jacob, Abraham’s grandson.
-The name Israel (Yisrael) stems from the Hebrew root לשרות (lesrot), meaning “to wrestle” or “to exercise influence.”
+The etymology of the name “Israel,” which originates from Jacob, Abraham’s grandson, further illuminates the contrast between Noah and Abraham.
+The name Israel (Yisrael) stems from the Hebrew root שרת (sarat), meaning “to wrestle” or “to exercise influence.”
 This is rooted in Genesis 32:24-30, where Jacob wrestles with a mysterious figure, later identified as divine, through the night.
 Refusing to let go until he receives a blessing, Jacob’s tenacity earns him the name Israel, signifying a struggle with God that shapes his identity and that of his descendants.
 This wrestling is not rebellion but a profound engagement, a willingness to grapple with the divine will while remaining faithful.
 Jacob’s encounter mirrors Abraham’s intercession, reflecting a pattern among the patriarchs of approaching God with both reverence and boldness.
 Unlike Noah’s silent obedience, Jacob’s struggle embodies a dynamic relationship with God, one that involves questioning, persistence, and transformation.

 Impact: Lifetime